git-bug/git-bug/doc/md/git-bug_add.md

 ### Options

 ```
   -t, --title string      Provide a title to describe the issue
   -m, --message string    Provide a message to describe the issue
   -F, --file string       Take the message from the given file.
 Use - to read the message from the standard input
+      --non-interactive   Do not ask for user input
   -h, --help              help for add
 ```

 ### SEE ALSO